Walmart is buying India's Flipkart

 Walmart has agreed to buy India's leading online retailer Flipkart, paying $16 billion for a controlling stake of 77%.

 Flipkart gives Walmart access to a market it has been trying to crack for years.
-Foreign investment regulations have thus far prevented the Arkansas-based retailer from opening stores in India, restricting it to operating 21 wholesale distribution outlets.
+The Arkansas-based retailer has been restricted by local regulations to operating wholesale outlets in the world's fastest growing economy.

 "India is one of the most attractive retail markets in the world, given its size and growth rate, and our investment is an opportunity to partner with the company that is leading transformation of e-commerce in the market," Walmart CEO Doug McMillon said in a statement.

-SoftBank (SFTBF) CEO Masayoshi Son, whose company is one of Flipkart's biggest investors, let news of the deal slip earlier on Wednesday while presenting his company's earnings.
+Walmart (WMT) will pump $2 billion in fresh investment into Flipkart as part of the deal.
+It could also bring in "additional potential investors" while retaining a majority stake, chief financial officer Brett Biggs said on a conference call.

+Flipkart's strong presence in sectors such as fashion, electronics and digital payments were major factors behind Walmart's decision to buy the company, McMillon said.

-SoftBank invested $2.5 billion in the Bangalore-based company last year.
-Son said that the sale to Walmart (WMT) valued SoftBank's stake at $4 billion.
+News of the deal, which is still subject to regulatory approval, was let slip earlier Wednesday by SoftBank (SFTBF) CEO Masayoshi Son during an earnings presentation.
+The Japanese technology group invested $2.5 billion in Bangalore-based Flipkart last year.
+Son said the sale to Walmart valued SoftBank's stake at $4 billion -- implying a bumper return of 60%.

-Many of Flipkart's other investors will retain stakes in the company, including co-founder Binny Bansal, Chinese tech giant Tencent (TCEHY) and Microsoft (MSFT), Walmart said in a statement.
+Many of Flipkart's other investors will retain stakes in the company, including co-founder Binny Bansal, Chinese tech giant Tencent (TCEHY) and Microsoft (MSFT).

 Related: Walmart tightens its opioid prescription policies

-Walmart's interest in investing in the Bangalore-based firm was first reported in 2016, and a deal boosts its firepower in a battle with Amazon (AMZN) in the world's fastest growing major economy.
+Walmart's interest in investing in Flipkart was first reported in 2016, and the deal boosts its firepower in a battle with Amazon (AMZN) in a country of 1.3 billion people.

-Amazon has long considered India one of its most important overseas markets.

 Amazon CEO Jeff Bezos has committed to investing at least $5 billion in his company's India business, saying in 2016 that he saw "huge potential" in the country.
 Amazon has introduced its Prime video and music services in India in its effort to challenge Flipkart, as well as its annual Prime Day blockbuster sale.

+Flipkart was founded in 2007 by two former Amazon employees -- Sachin Bansal and Binny Bansal.
+(They are not related.)
+Walmart did not say whether Sachin Bansal, Flipkart's executive chairman, was selling his stake.

 Flipkart now has an even bigger war chest to fend off Amazon in an e-commerce market that Morgan Stanley estimates will be worth $200 billion by 2026.

 The Indian firm could also speed up its expansion into groceries, an area that has already pitted Amazon against Walmart in the United States.

+Walmart cited estimates that online shopping in India will grow by 36% per year over the next five years.
+That's four times faster than the country's traditional retail market.

 Amazon may have been trying to spoil Walmart's plans until the very last minute.
 Indian media reported in early May that it made a counteroffer to buy Flipkart.